BitBagCommerce/SyliusElasticsearchPlugin/README.md

     </p>
 </h1>

+## About us

+At BitBag we do believe in open source.
+However, we are able to do it just beacuse of our awesome clients, who are kind enough to share some parts of our work with the community.
+Therefore, if you feel like there is a possibility for us working together, feel free to reach us out.
+You will find out more about our professional services, technologies and contact details at https://bitbag.io/.

 ## BitBag SyliusElasticsearchPlugin

 Working [Sylius](https://sylius.com/) [Elasticsearch](https://www.elastic.co/products/elasticsearch) integration based on [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle).
 The main goal of this plugin is to support filtering products by